ibmresilient/resilient-community-apps/fn_html2pdf/README.md

-This function converts HTML data into a base64 encoded PDF documnent.
+This function converts HTML data into a base64 encoded PDF document.
 Alternatively, converts the contents of a website URL into a base64 encoded document.

 This function can be used in sequence with other functions, such as `fn_utilities:json2html` and `fn_utilities:base64 to attachment`.
 See Resilient workflows functions and the use of output workflow properties.